fizista/django-c2dm/README.md

 * device_id - Unique ID for the device.
 Simply used as a default method to specify a device.
 For example: hash of a phone number, or/and or serial number.
 The ideal algorithm for this: sha256.
-                The maximum length is 64 bytes.
+                The maximum length is 64 bytes, and minimum length is 8 bytes.
 * registration_id - Result of calling registration intent on the device.
                 Subject to change.
-                The maximum length is 140 bytes.
+                The maximum length is 140 bytes and minimum length is 8 bytes.